razak8469/play_reactivemongo_docker/README.md

 These CRUD operations takes a single user_id url parameter to manipulate the corresponding user.

 ## Add/Update(Upsert) a single user
-If a user already exists with the specied user_id an update is performed.
+If a user already exists with the specified user_id an update is performed.
 Otherwise an insert is performed
 ```
 Use PUT method with json body of the format
 {